EMDK/docs/3.1UP1/source/api/MifareSam.md

 com.symbol.emdk.securenfc.MifareSamException

+The exception will be thrown if it fails to return manufacturing related information of the SAM.

 ### authenticateSam

 **public void authenticateSam( authKey, SamKey samKey, MifareSam.AdditionalAuthData additionalAuthData)**

 Performs the SAM authentication.
 If the SAM is in AV1 mode, performs mutual 3-pass authentication between host system and MIFARE SAM AV1 or MIFARE SAM AV2 set in AV1 compatibility mode.
 If the SAM is in AV2 mode, performs mutual authentication between host system and MIFARE SAM AV2 set in AV2 mode.

 **Parameters:**